-Drowning is swift and silent and even the most experienced swimmer is susceptible to drowning.
+Drowning is swift and silent.
+It takes only takes minutes to drown and even the most experienced swimmer is susceptible to drowning.
 But drowning is preventable and you can prepare yourself to help in case of an emergency by learning CPR.

-Drowning was the leading cause of unintentional injury death among Massachusetts children 0-14 years in 2015.
-Most child drownings involve a brief lapse in supervision — for example, taking one’s eyes off of a child to text or talk on a cell phone.
 Many people assume that if someone is drowning, they will be splashing or calling for help, or waving their arms.
-In reality, drowning is swift and silent.
-There is often no struggle or splashing, no cry for help.
-Many child drownings occur in the presence of other children or adults.
+In reality, drowning is swift and silent— there is often no struggle, splashing, or cry for help.

 Adolescent and adult drowning